 I liked the game overall though, so thanks for sharing!
 I'll be keeping it installed and look forward to future updates :)

 Wow, this is an ambitious project!
 I really like the stormy feel, which added a bit of tension.
 I played on control point mode, as suggested.
 After about 15 minutes without finding anyone (I know there wasn't anyone else playing online, but I didn't find any AI enemies either) I eventually drowned in a river.
 There was no grass or anything either, which makes me think maybe I played an older version of the game from the one in the video.
-I'd be happy to take another look if there's a newer version around?2 months ago
+I'd be happy to take another look if there's a newer version around?6 years ago

 After my previous review, I went back and played this again on "Default", instead of "Best" quality.
 I think the core idea is cool, and the world it's set it looks great - has a really stormy feel to it.
 Maybe the rain particle system could be hammed up a bit to really lay it on, but it's already cool as it is.